Devil4ngle/squadmortar/index.md

 Note: Don't move `squadmortar.exe` from it's original folder.

-## Join Discord
-Feel free to join our Discord community for discussions, support, and updates: [SquadAutoMortars Discord](https://discord.gg/Qc5y4satdz).

 ## EAC Ban Disclaimer
 No, the usage of SquadAutoMortars does not violate Easy Anti-Cheat (EAC) policies.
 The program operates without attaching to or reading memory from the Squad game process.
-It solely captures screenshots using standard operating system APIs and sends keyboard inputs (a, w, s, d).
+It solely captures screenshots and sends keyboard inputs (a, w, s, d).
 The code is open source, providing transparency and assurance.
+However, users should be cautious, as the use of third-party tools, even if not flagged by EAC, may still be against Offworld Industries (O.W.I.) policies and could result in a ban on official servers.
+Use at your own risk.

 ## Supported Sizes
 1024x768, 1920x1080, 2560x1440, 3840x1600

 ## Unsupported Screen Size
 If your screen size is not supported, please join our Discord community for assistance: [SquadAutoMortars Discord](https://discord.gg/Qc5y4satdz).
 ## What is this?

 PlaySquad, SquadMortar, SquadAutoMortars, Squad Mortar Calculator, Squad Mortar, Squad Auto Mortars